5 reasons to have a pre-winter health MOT

 The government advises everyone in the UK to take a daily vitamin D supplement to support their general health throughout autumn and winter , partly because our main source of vitamin D comes from sunlight exposure.

 Vitamin D is vital for healthy bones and muscles, which support your cardiovascular, respiratory, and autoimmune systems.
-Yet, the National Diet and Nutrition Survey shows that one in five adults are vitamin D deficient.
+Yet, it is estimated that one in five adults is vitamin D deficient .
 A lack of vitamin D can lead to fatigue, aches and pains, and a general sense of not feeling well.

 Last year, we found that vitamin D levels in our customers jumped by a third during the national lockdown, which could’ve been down to people spending more time outside or being more aware of supplementing.
 However, exceeding recommended intakes of vitamins and minerals could be just as dangerous as a deficiency in some cases, so checking your levels is still worthwhile.